ralna/GALAHAD/doc/Julia/rst-dir/eqp_functions.rst

         function eqp_resolve_qp(data, status, n, m, g, f, c, x, y)

-Resolve the quadratic program or shifted least-distance quadratic program when some or all of the data :math:`g`, :math:`f` and :math:`c` has changed
+Resolve the quadratic program or shifted least-distance quadratic program when some or all of the data $g$, $f$ and $c$ has changed